U.S. DOJ to seek lighter prison term for Trump adviser Stone: reports

 Stone is one of several Trump associates charged with crimes as part of U.S. Special Counsel Robert Mueller’s Russia probe, which Trump has long decried as a “witch hunt.”

-In a court filing on Monday, prosecutors said that Trump’s 2016 campaign chief Steve Bannon “viewed Stone as the Trump campaign’s access point to WikiLeaks.”
+David Weinstein, a former federal prosecutor, said the government sometimes reduces its proposed sentence for cooperative defendants, but not for defiant ones like Stone.
+However, he said he thought the proposed sentence “seems a little heavy handed.”

-Although Stone had posted tweets that made it appear that he had inside access to hacked materials related to Trump rival Hillary Clinton’s campaign that were in WikiLeaks’ possession, prosecutors and people close to Stone have acknowledged that he had no direct access to WikiLeaks or its materials.
+Last July, the Justice Department switched course on efforts to add a controversial citizenship question to the 2020 U.S. Census after Trump tweeted he would push hard to allow it even after the Supreme Court rejected it.
+The Justice Department had initially accepted the court ruling.

-Reporting by Mark Hosenball; additional reporting by Sarah N. Lynch and Brad Heath; writing by Susan Heavey; Editing by Bernadette Baum
+additional reporting by Nathan Layne and Susan Heavey; Editing by Andy Sullivan and Bernadette Baum